Body image

-Aside from having low self-esteem, sufferers typically fixate on altering their physical appearances.
+Often, people who have a low body image will try to alter their bodies in some way, such as by dieting or by undergoing cosmetic surgery.
 Such behavior creates body dissatisfaction and higher risks of eating disorders, isolation, and mental illnesses in the long term.
-In Eating Disorders, a negative body image may also lead to body image disturbance, an altered perception of the whole one's body.
+In eating disorders, a negative body image may also lead to body image disturbance, an altered perception of the whole one's body.
 Body dissatisfaction also characterizes body dysmorphic disorder, an obsessive-compulsive disorder defined by concerns about some specific aspect of one's body (usually face, skin or hair), which is severely flawed and warrants exceptional measures to hide or fix.
-Often, people who have a low body image will try to alter their bodies in some way, such as by dieting or by undergoing cosmetic surgery.
-On the other hand, positive body image consists of perceiving one's figure clearly and correctly, celebrating and appreciating one's body, and understanding that one's appearance does not reflect one's character or worth.
+On the other hand, positive body image consists of perceiving one's appearance neutrally or positively, celebrating and appreciating one's body including its functionality, and understanding that one's appearance does not reflect one's character or worth.

 Many factors contribute to a person's body image, including family dynamics, mental illness, biological predispositions and environmental causes for obesity or malnutrition, and cultural expectations (e.g., media and politics).
 People who are either underweight or overweight can have poor body image.
-However, when people are constantly told and shown the cosmetic appeal of weight loss and are warned about the risks of obesity, those who are normal or overweight on the BMI scale have higher risks of poor body image.
-"We expected women would feel worse about their bodies after seeing ultra-thin models, compared to no models if they have internalized the thin ideal, thus replicating previous findings."